Technical Advisor, Physical Sciences and Traditional Lands

-As a young boy I have always been fascinated with how the earth works, from geologic formations, to the directions in which rivers flow.
+Since a young boy I have always been fascinated with how the earth works, from geologic formations, to the directions in which rivers flow.
 This curiosity I believe lead me to pursue education and ultimately a career in earth sciences.
-The importance of taking care of mother earth was instilled in us indigenous children at an early age, and I continue to incorporate that into my career by participating in programs that offset or improve habitat for flora and fauna in close proximity to resource extractions.
+The importance of taking care of mother earth was instilled in us indigenous children at an early age, and I continue to incorporate that into my career by participating in programs that offset or improve habitat for flora and fauna in close proximity to resource activities.

 Relevant Experience = 10+ Years

 -- Graduate from the Earth Sciences Program, Fleming College --

 -- Natural resources Corey’s experience includes; exploration, mine planning,

 stakeholder engagement/ First Nations consultation, assaying, mill processing, sampling, project management, species at risk conservation, environmental assessments and permitting --

 What constitutes a contaminated site and why are they a concern.
 In this article I will examine contaminated sites and how they are identified including remediation measures.
 To find out more, please see this article:

 2) How to Identify Potential Site Contamination on First Nations Lands

 Today, I am going to show you a few simple methods on how to identify potentially contaminated areas and lands in your First Nation.
 To find out more, please see this article here: